jasonswearingen/QuantShim/README.md

  - add multi-phase updates, allow framework to custom init securities
  - add partial positions, so that strategies can order independantly of eachother
 - v1.0.2
- - add realistic example of multistrategy collab (followMarketStrategy and followPriorDayStrategy operating at the same time) Roadmap
-=============
  - Add logic for multi-algorithm and multi-security collaboritive trading.
+  - add realistic example of multistrategy collab (followMarketStrategy and followPriorDayStrategy operating at the same time)
  - focus on intraday, but make sure framework+algos can still work with interday
-- infrastructure for storing history per algo-security pair
+ - infrastructure for storing daily history per security/algo Roadmap
+=============
+- ???  email me at <jasons aat novaleaf doot coom> if you want something